Modular housing decreases construction time almost to half and the overall expenses by 10 to 20 percent. A small crew

 The reason for this is because earthquakes are dynamic: That means that every building that is affected by an earthquake will respond differently.
 Therefore, seismic building designs should be well-thought-out so that they are resilient during emergencies.

-How an Earthquake is Defined
+How to define an Earthquake

 In an earthquake, the Earth’s surface suddenly is forced to shake.
 The reason that this happens is, that the earth’s crust is made up of a series of plates, and those plates are continually moving.
 When the plates are forced to collide with one another, the pressure forces them to extend and subduct their placement.
 Then, after they move some more, and this stress gets released, it is forced to travel through the crust, thereby causing the earthquakes and tsunamis that we experience.
 Depending on where earthquakes occur, they have very good potential to cause severe damage.
 (Like in a city)